The 61st Annual Symposium on Family Theory and Family Psychotherapy

 • Submit a completed evaluation no more than 60 days after the event.
 Shortly after the submission of your completed evaluation, you will be emailed a certificate.

-Policies: The Bowen Center does not offer refunds for CE.
-We do not offer continuing education credit for viewing any recordings.
+The Bowen Center does not offer refunds for CEs.
+And we are unable to offer continuing education credit for viewing any recordings.
 It is the sole responsibility of the participant to verify their state’s professional licensure criteria for CE qualifications.

 LEARNING OBJECTIVES